-Sewerage systems and sewage treatment plants require large investment outlays, therefore choosing the right sewage system and sewage disposal system is of fundamental importance for rural residents as well as for the national economy.
-The choice of an appropriate sewage collection and treatment system consists primarily in finding the right length and configuration of sewage networks, discharging sewage to a specific sewage treatment plant, so that minimum investment outlays and operating costs can be achieved.
+Sewerage systems and sewage treatment plants require large investment outlays; therefore choosing the right sewage system and sewage disposal system is of fundamental importance for rural residents as well as for the national economy.
+The choice of an appropriate sewage collection and treatment system consists primarily in finding the right length and configuration of sewage networks, discharging sewage to a specific sewage treatment plant so that minimum investment outlays and operating costs can be achieved.
 In rural areas, the gravitational sewage system dominates, but it is a system characterized by high implementation and operating costs.
-Collective wastewater treatment plants, on the other hand, are characterized by the higher efficiency of pollution removal and low unit costs of wastewater treatment.
+Collective wastewater treatment plants, on the other hand, are characterized by higher efficiency of pollution removal and low unit costs of wastewater treatment.

-The choice of an appropriate wastewater collection and treatment system should be based on 4 basic criteria:
+The choice of an appropriate wastewater collection and treatment system should be based on four basic criteria:

-- 1. The technical criterion, which takes into account land gradients, location of the sewage receiver, groundwater level, the nature of the buildings and existing underground infrastructure and roads. - 2.
-The economic criterion which presents the possibilities of financing investments by the municipality in the field of construction of an appropriate sewage system, collective sewage collection and treatment, or, if it is not possible, domestic sewage treatment plants, as well as the costs of operating these facilities. - 3.
+- 1. The technical criterion, which takes into account land gradients, location of the sewage receiver, groundwater level, the nature of the buildings and existing underground infrastructure and roads. - The economic criterion presents the possibilities of financing investments by the municipality in the construction of an appropriate sewage system, collective sewage collection and treatment, or, if it is not possible, domestic sewage treatment plants and the costs of operating these facilities. - 3.
 The environmental criterion, which contains information on protected areas in the municipality and groundwater pollution. - 4.
 The social criterion, which provides all the arrangements between the authorities and the residents of the municipality for the implementation and operation of collective wastewater collection and treatment systems and domestic wastewater treatment plants.

-The municipality, when deciding to implement a collective sewage collection and treatment system or a domestic sewage treatment plant, is based on two criteria: technical and economic.
+When deciding to implement a collective sewage collection and treatment system or a domestic sewage treatment plant, the municipality is based on two criteria: technical and economic.
 The technical criterion determines the conditions that must be met for a particular type of sewage system, sewage treatment plant and domestic sewage treatment plant.
-Some solutions, even though they ensure the fulfilment of ecological requirements, cannot be realized due to the second criterion, namely economic criterion.
+Even though they ensure the fulfilment of ecological requirements, some solutions cannot be realized due to the second criterion, namely the economic criterion.
 Such a situation occurs mainly in conditions of dispersed development, where the construction of a sewage system and a collective sewage treatment plant requires large investment outlays and operating costs.
 Therefore, for economic reasons, holding tanks (septic tanks) or domestic sewage treatment plants are built.

 However, when implementing public investments, the opinion of society is important.
-So far, the commune authorities did not have a tool that would enable them to get to know the inhabitants' opinion on the implementation of wastewater management investments.
-The assessment of social acceptability of this type of projects is of great importance, especially in relation to the construction of the collective sewage collection and treatment system, as these are long-term investments and their lifetime is several dozen years.
+So far, the commune authorities did not have a tool that would enable them to get to know the inhabitants' opinions on the implementation of wastewater management investments.
+The assessment of this type of project's social acceptability is of great importance, especially in relation to the construction of the collective sewage collection and treatment system, as these are long-term investments and their lifetime is several dozen years.
+Prior to the construction or expansion of collective wastewater collection and disposal systems and the construction of septic tanks or household-level wastewater treatment plants, municipalities should have developed a wastewater collection concept taking into account the solutions selected in accordance with the above criteria.